snowplow-incubator/snowplow-core-web-vitals-accelerator/content/enrich/enrichments.md

 It uses the [YAUAA API](https://yauaa.basjes.nl/) to parse and analyze all user agent information of an HTTP request and extract as many relevant information as possible about the user's device and browser, like for instance the device class (Phone, Tablet, etc.).

-The YAUAA enrichment is required in the web performance measurment context in order to be able to properly segment your data based on device, user agent name, version and more.
+The YAUAA enrichment is required in the web performance measurement context in order to be able to properly segment your data based on device, user agent name, version and more.

 ### IAB Spiders & Robots